opendaylight/aaa/README.md

 ## Opendaylight AAA

-This project is aimed at providing a flexible, pluggable framework with out-of-the-box capabilities for Authentication, Authorization and Accounting.
+This project is aimed at providing a flexible, pluggable framework with out-of-the-box capabilities for Authentication, Authorization and Accounting (AAA).

 ## Caveats
 The following caveats are applicable to the current AAA implementation:
  - The database (H2) used by ODL AAA Authentication store is not-cluster enabled.
-When deployed in a clustered environment each node needs to have its AAA user file synchronised using out of band means.
+When deployed in a clustered environment each node contains unique local credentials.

 ## Quick Start